-There is a very successful history of athlete transfer between surf lifesaving and sprint kayaking.
-At the recent London Olympics Tate Smith (Northcliffe), David Smith (Warilla Barrack Point), Murray Stewart (Mnaly) and Jacob Clear (Burleigh Heads Mowbray Park) made history by becoming the first Australian team boat to win a Gold Medal in the K4 1000m.
+There is a very successful history of athlete transfers between surf lifesaving and sprint kayaking.
+At the London Olympics, Surf Life Saving's Tate Smith (Northcliffe), David Smith (Warilla Barrack Point), Murray Stewart (Mnaly) and Jacob Clear (Burleigh Heads Mowbray Park) made history by becoming the first Australian team to win a Gold Medal in the K4 1000m.

 Sprint kayaking is one of the best known and most popular of the canoeing disciplines.
 A highly challenging yet rewarding sport, sprint kayaking tests an athlete’s strength, endurance, coordination, and balance.

 Australian Canoeing (AC) has recognised a number of sprint kayaking squads around Australia as part of their National Elite Development Program (NEDP) and these squads will provide support to athletes that have been identified as potential Olympic Champions.
 The Next Wave will work with AC to transfer surf athletes directly into these squads.

 The Next Wave, Surf Life Saving Australia’s (SLSA) talent identification program, has developed an accredited squad structure that will form the initial step for surf athletes to take on the pathway to becoming elite sprint kayakers.